 The simplest and most effective way of keeping the recirculated water from freezing is to use a remote sump.
 With a remote sump, the recirculating water pump is mounted remotely at the sump and whenever the pump is shut off, all recirculating water drains back to the sump.
-Recommendations for sizing the remote sump tank and recirculating water pumps for coil products are presented for Evaporative Condensers and Closed Circuit Coolers in their respective catalog bulletin.
-The pressure drop through the water distribution system measured at the water inlet is as follows in Table 5.
+Recommendations for sizing the remote sump tank and recirculating water pumps for coil products are presented for Evaporative Condensers and Closed Circuit Coolers in their respective catalog.
+The pressure drop through the water distribution system measured at the water inlet is as follows in Table 4 (See next page).

 If a remote sump cannot be used, basin heaters are available to keep the recirculating water from freezing when the pump is turned off.
-Electric heaters, hot water coils, steam coils or steam injectors may be used to heat the basin water when the unit is shut down.
-However, the basin heater will not prevent the external water lines, pump or pump piping from freezing.
+Electric heaters may be used to heat the basin water when the unit is shut down.
 The make-up water supply, overflow and drain lines, as well as the pump and pump piping up to the overflow level must be heat traced and insulated to protect them from damage.
 Any other connections or accessories at or below the water level, such as electronic water level controllers, must also be heat traced and insulated.